Kristofer-C/EXAFS-deglitching/README.md

 Define an object with the Mu_Deglitcher class.
 Use one of .run() or .run_twostage() with their corresponding arguments and parameters to return the deglitched signal.
 Inline comments are detailed.
 Follow the example given.

+### Dependencies

+Imports LSTMModel from LSTM_on_mu.
+This is the class that defines the model used for making predictions.
+When loading the model, deglitch_mu.py uses the file lstm_mu.pth to load all the trained weights and biases.
+The hyperparamters for the model are defined in the Mu_Deglitcher class and can not be changed for the model to load.

 ### Notes

 It is recommended to use .run_twostage() because it more robustly detects and fixes glitches, particularly when large step glitches are present.